HashirOwais/NextPay-Subscription_Simplifed/README.md

 - **Reliable**
   The application must function consistently and correctly, maintaining data accuracy and stability throughout use.

-- **Minimal**
-  The design should avoid unnecessary complexity or overloading the user with features, focusing only on what is essential.

 - **Functioning**
   All features described in the design must be implemented fully and operate as expected in real-world scenarios.

 - **Passes software tests**
   The system should be validated through unit testing to ensure that all components work as intended and handle edge cases properly.

 #### 2.2.3 Constraints

-The project must operate within the following limitations, which may affect certain design or implementation choices:

-- **Lack of Java experience**
-  The NextPay team has limited proficiency in Java, which could slow down progress or restrict advanced feature integration.

-- **Lack of software testing experience**
+- **Limited development and testing experience**
-  Team members are new to formal testing practices, which may impact the thoroughness of validation unless extra learning is undertaken.
+  The team has limited prior experience with Java and formal software testing, which may affect implementation depth and testing coverage.

-- **Must be console-based**
+- **Application must be developed in a Java-based environment**
-  The application is required to run entirely in a command-line environment with no graphical user interface.

-- **Must use JUnit**
-  All testing must be performed using the JUnit framework to ensure standardized and automated test coverage.
+  The entire application must be developed using Java, and all testing must be conducted with the JUnit framework to meet project requirements.

-- **Must follow structured development design principles**
+- **Must follow systematic testing principles as described in the project description**
-  The application must adhere to good software engineering practices, outlined in the ENSE 375 course work.
+  Testing methodologies such as path testing, boundary value testing, equivalence class testing, and use case testing must be employed as part of the development lifecycle.

+- **All data must be stored locally**
+  The application will store all user and subscription data on the local machine - no external or cloud storage is permitted.

 ---